I once viewed an ABC health program where an eminent psychologist was commenting on different levels of the autistic spectrum.

 Her punch line was that many of these people had “professor” as their first name and that universities formed up as “sheltered workshops” around these people because of the highly focused research they were capable of performing.

-In a research report released in December 2015, researchers at Swinburne University of Technology and La Trobe University, working together with scientists from Canada, have shown that people with high autistic tendencies see the world very differently from those with low autistic tendencies similar to the psychologist description above, and described in more detail in the lower half of this article.
+In a research report released in December 2015, researchers at Swinburne University of Technology and La Trobe University, working together with scientists from Canada, have shown that people with high autistic tendencies see the world very differently from those with low autistic tendencies similar to the psychologist description above and similar to how a psychiatrist near me observed, and described in more detail in the lower half of this article.

 To understand what are the primary features of this now very common disorder, some details are offered.